 Frank was born on 3 July 1942 and passed away at Gosford, NSW aged 69 years.
 He joined the Commonwealth Police and transitioned to the Australian Federal Police on 19 October 1979.
 Frank worked in Eastern Region.
 For his service, he was awarded the:

 - National Medal – 25th of March, 1999

 - National Medal – 1st Clasp – 25th of March, 1999

 - National Medal – 2nd Clasp – 22nd of June, 2001

-Mr Bennett passed away on aged 95 years.
-Mr Bennett joined the Commonwealth Police on 2 November 1964.
-Mr Bennett worked at Lucas Heights Nuclear Facility and the Australian Police College (NSW).
-Mr Bennett was the Australian Police Commander for the 14th Australian Civilian Police Contingent of United Nations Forces in Cyprus (UNFICYP) in 1977 and worked with Protection and Diplomatic & Securities Branch.
-Mr Bennett transitioned to the AFP in 1979 and retired on 23 July 1983.
-For his service to the Commonwealth and Australia, Mr Bennett was awarded:
+Mr BENNETT was born in Turo, Cornwell, England on 24 July 1923 and passed away on aged 95 years.
+Mr BENNETT joined the Commonwealth Police on 2 November 1964.
+Mr BENNETT worked at Lucas Heights Nuclear Facility and the Australian Police College (NSW).
+Mr BENNETT was the Australian Police Commander for the 14th Australian Civilian Police Contingent (April 1977 – April 1978), of United Nations Forces in Cyprus (UNFICYP).
+He worked with Protection and Diplomatic & Securities Branch.
+Mr BENNETT transitioned to the AFP in 1979 and retired on 23 July 1983.
+For his service to the Commonwealth and Australia, Mr BENNETT was awarded:

 - Queens Police Medal

 - Africa General Service Medal – Kenya Police